 However, be aware you will pay a $6.50 return shipping fee unless you are an L.L.
 Bean Visa cardholder.
 Or, if you live near one of the retailer’s outlet or store locations, you could always make your return or exchange there.

 Macy’s is another department store that places few limits on returns and exchanges.
 It promises easy returns, and the gift return policy posted online says you can return merchandise at any time to the store.

 The only catch is you can’t return a gift for cash.
 If you have a gift receipt, you get the full purchase price credited back to you in the form of a Macy’s gift card.
 If you don’t have a receipt, you still get a credit but it is for the lowest selling price of the last 180 days.

 Selling everything from caskets to cucumbers, Costco says it stands behind its products 100 percent.
-You can get a full refund on anything, but electronics such as televisions, computers, mp3 players and cell phones must be returned within 90 days of purchase for a refund.”
+You can get a full refund on anything.
+Exceptions: “Televisions, projectors, computers, cameras, camcorders, touchscreen tablets, iPod / MP3 players and cellular phones must be returned within 90 days of purchase for a refund.”

 For online purchases, the company provides UPS postage-paid labels.
 Customers can also return items directly to their local Costco warehouse and receive a refund that includes shipping and handling.